Peepal tree – the sacred fig tree

 • Peepal trees can tolerate a wide range of temperatures and can grow in a variety of soils.
 This is the reason why they are highly invasive and quickly start growing in abandoned houses and ruins.

-• Some sections of society do not consider growing the Peepal tree at home a good idea because of historic beliefs.
+• In some cultures, growing Peepal at home is strictly avoided because of historic beliefs.

 • In villages, especially in India, Peepal and Banyan trees are the points of gatherings and meetings.